tbergeron/ThinAir/README.md

 #### Project status: **Ready for development** [![Build Status](https://secure.travis-ci.org/tbergeron/ThinAir.png?branch=master)](http://travis-ci.org/tbergeron/ThinAir)

 ***
+##### Update 2012-08-16
+ThinAir finally has a npm package!
+See installation instructions for more details.

 ##### Update 2012-07-28
 ThinAir is now _Ready for development_.
 What it means is that developers who want to try the framework and develop project with it are now welcome to do so!
 Documentation is almost 100% finished, if anything seems missing, please open an issue.